Tee1er/boing/README.md

   Please enter your bot's token. » YOUR-TOKEN-HERE
   ```

-- For more information on Chat Relay & Service Mode, please see the [Features](#-features) section below.
-I highly encourage you to enable Service Mode - Chat Relay is up to you.

 - The notifications channel is where Boing will send messages when users join, leave, and when a game ends.

 - Channel blacklisting is where Boing will be disabled in certain channels that you can specify.

-If you enabled Service Mode, you'll need to accept multiple prompts from your operating system in order to complete service installation.
-There are a *lot*, but please accept all of them.

-If you have **not** enabled Service Mode, start Boing by double-clicking `run.bat` again.
-This will open the Boing launcher, which should now run Boing.
-Try it out!

-If you **have** enabled Service Mode, Boing should now be running in the background.
-In the future, then, `run.bat` will exit automatically.
-Verify this by opening Task Manager & checking the **Services** tab for `boingmdi.exe` or similar entry.

 If you encounter any problems during this entire process, please consult the [help](#-help) section below, and/or file an issue in the GitHub Issues tab.